 Varna is Bulgaria’s sea capital.
-It’s also the largest city on the Bulgarian Black Sea Coast and an attractive destination for thousands of tourists every year.
+It’s also the largest city on the Bulgarian Black Sea Coast and an attractive destination for thousands of tourists annually.

-However, travelling to Varna for a few days or a fun weekend is a lot different than living in the city.
+However, traveling to Varna for a few days or a fun weekend is a lot different than living in the city.

-By the end of your read, you’ll be ready to pack your bags and make all the right decisions when it comes to living in Varna.
+By the end of your read, you’ll be ready to pack your bags and make all the right decisions about living in Varna.

 Is Varna a nice place to live?

 Yes, if you like a city feel blended with coastal living, Varna is the right place to be!
-If you’ve ever been to Varna, chances are that you’ve left part of your heart in Bulgaria’s sea capital.
-As one of the Black Sea’s oldest cities, Varna has a lot to offer.
+If you’ve ever been to Varna, chances are you’ve left part of your heart in Bulgaria’s sea capital.
+As one of the Black Sea’s oldest cities, Varna has much to offer.

 Varna’s infrastructure has gone through dramatic improvements in recent years.
-Some of the main boulevards in the city have been redesigned to reduce traffic congestion and make travelling around the city easier.
+Some of the main boulevards in the city have been redesigned to reduce traffic congestion and make traveling around the city easier.

-Bus transportation is well-developed and there are buses travelling to most parts of the city, even Vinitsa, which is significantly separated from the central parts of Varna.
-You can hop on a bus from the early morning hours until 11 pm or even midnight and the bus ticket only costs 1 lv ($0.60/€0.51).
+Bus transportation is well-developed.
+Buses travel to most parts of the city, even Vinitsa, which is significantly separated from the central parts of Varna.
+You can hop on a bus from the early morning hours until 11 pm or even midnight, and the bus ticket only costs 1 lv ($0.60/€0.51).

-You’ll notice that most street signs around the central parts of the city have been translated into English but this doesn’t refer to other neighbourhoods.
+You’ll notice that most street signs around the central parts of the city have been translated into English, but this doesn’t refer to other neighborhoods.

-In addition, there are a number of taxi companies who can provide instant transportation to any desired destination.
+In addition, there are several taxi companies that can provide instant transportation to any desired destination.

-You can take advantage of Varna’s airport to travel to nearby countries or explore Sofia for the weekend.
+You can use Varna’s airport to travel to nearby countries or explore Sofia for the weekend.

 When it comes to amenities, the city provides everything you need.
-Most neighbourhoods have local bank offices for the major banks that operate in the country.
+Most neighborhoods have local bank offices for the major banks that operate in the country.

-Varna’s inhabitants also have access to a number of public hospitals and private medical alternatives.
+Varna’s inhabitants also have access to several public hospitals and private medical alternatives.

 The city is rich in beauty salons and studios, you can easily find a 24-hour food store at every other corner, and everything is pretty well-connected.